tfabris/BlueGigaEmpeg/README.txt

 Disassemble your empeg player by carefully removing the fascia, lid and drive tray.
 Refer to the empeg FAQ for disassembly instructions.
 You must do the disassembly carefully so as not to damage the empeg.
-You should theoretically be able to do this without disconnecting the IDE cables but it might be easier if you do.
-You should not need to remove the display board.
+You should theoretically be able to do this without disconnecting the IDE cable but it might be easier if you do.
+You should not need to remove the display board as long as you are careful not to break any of the components sticking off the back of the display board.

 Locate 5 blank IIS pads on the front right side of the empeg motherboard.
 Pads are outlined in a white silkscreen rectangle with the letters "IIS"